-Before our society became overly dependent on alcohol to bring out the festive season, there was another solution to being intoxicated and having to find ones way home.
-Before automobiles were sold on every street corner and household’s owned two and three vehicles, people lived closer to each other and travelled less.
+Before our society became overly dependent on alcohol to bring out the festive season, there was another solution to being intoxicated and having to find one’s way home.
+Before automobiles were sold on every street corner and households owned two and three vehicles, people lived closer to each other and travelled less.
 A zigzag, stumbling walk home in the fresh winter air was the most common way to safely return home in a stupor.
-The other way, if you had the means, was your horse and buggy, this was even better because you could take others drunken friends with you and all you had to do was tell the horse “Home ol’Pete!” and let horse do the driving.
+The other way, if you had the means, was your horse and buggy, this was even better because you could take other drunken friends with you and all you had to do was tell the horse “Home ol’Pete!” and let the horse do the driving.

 If you party and must drink over the legal limit or do drugs to a point of distraction then please locate and nominate a designated driver to make it home safe for you and those around you.
 Don’t let some minor chemical substance ruin everyone’s festivities by landing yourself in the hospital or the morgue.
 Be responsible and help create a safe environment for all to enjoy.
-Than again if you or someone you know wont listen or change their ways call a drug and alcohol addiction placement specialist, he or she will help you find the right drug rehab center that suits your needs.
+Then again if you or someone you know won’t listen or change their ways call a drug and alcohol addiction placement specialist, he or she will help you find the right drug rehab center that suits your needs.